Safety in NASCAR: Spotter

 In contrast with open-wheel, sports car, and touring car governing bodies, NASCAR does not allow race cars to have wing mirrors.
-Drivers may still use a rear-view mirror and mirrors attached to the roll bar, but no mirror can extend outside of the car.
+Drivers may still use a rear-view mirror and mirrors attached to the roll bar (a rear-facing camera was also added with the Next Gen car in the Cup Series), but no mirror can extend outside of the car.
 As a result, they are left with large blind spots.
 In NASCAR's more prominent series, spotters are used to combat this problem.
 The spotter's purpose is to relay information about where cars in these blind spots are to the driver via two-way radio.
 Spotters also advise drivers on navigating track-obstructing crashes and may relay messages from one driver to another.
 NASCAR requires spotters at all times a car is on the track, including series in practice, qualifying, and the race.
 In many cases, a spotter is a former driver.

 At some tracks, mostly the road courses, NASCAR mandates multiple spotters at key locations around the track.